wpsharks/s2member-kb/tutorials/2015/165-supported-paypal-account-types.md

 - [PayPal Website Payments Pro](https://www.paypal.com/webapps/mpp/paypal-payments-pro)
 - and [PayPal Website Payments Pro (Payflow Edition)](https://developer.paypal.com/docs/classic/products/ppp-payflow-edition/)

-_**Note:** s2Member Pro does **NOT** support Payflow as a stand-alone product.
+_**Note regarding Payflow stand-alone product:** s2Member Pro does **NOT** support Payflow as a stand-alone product.
 There is a difference. s2Member's support for Payflow is limited to "PayPal Website Payments Pro (Payflow Edition)"; where the Payflow "Edition" of PayPal Pro is now very common in newer PayPal Pro accounts; i.e., if you signup for [PayPal Website Payments Pro](https://www.paypal.com/webapps/mpp/paypal-payments-pro) today you will get the Payflow Edition automatically—and that's fine!_

 _It's the [stand-alone Payflow Payment Gateway](https://www.paypal.com/webapps/mpp/payflow-payment-gateway) that we do not support._

+_**Note regarding 'Hosted Solution':** s2Member Pro does **NOT** support Website Payments Pro as a 'Hosted Solution', which is a separate PayPal product with its own API.
+The Hosted Solution is designed to allow you accept credit card payments on PayPal's website, not on your website using something like s2Member Pro.
+If you signup for [PayPal Website Payments Pro](https://www.paypal.com/webapps/mpp/paypal-payments-pro), that will work just fine with s2Member Pro._

+_It's the [Website Payments Pro 'Hosted Solution'](https://developer.paypal.com/docs/classic/products/website-payments-pro-hosted-solution/) that we do not support._

 ---